Organic, Pastured, Free-Range: Which Type Of Egg Is Actually Healthiest?

 One thing I like about eggs is that they provide built-in portion control.
 One large egg provides 6 grams of protein and 5 grams of fat (1.5 grams saturated).
-You'll also get about 5 percent of your daily vitamin A needs, 10 percent of your vitamin D needs, and 27 percent of the amount of brain-boosting choline you need in a day.
+You'll also get about 5 percent of your daily vitamin A needs, 10 percent of your vitamin D needs1, and 27 percent of the amount of brain-boosting choline2 you need in a day.
 When you see eggs labeled "omega-3," it generally means the hens were fed a diet supplemented with omega-3 fatty acids, usually DHA.

 I'm often asked how many egg yolks are OK to have per week.
 It's not a sexy answer, but it really does depend on the person.
 What I can say is that the yolk is where you'll find a lot of important nutrients like choline, vitamin A, and vitamin D, plus the omega-3s.
 If you're paying extra for those omega-3-rich eggs, I'd recommend eating the yolk to reap those benefits rather than using those eggs to make an egg-white omelet.

 Sometimes my clients freak out about the cholesterol (about 185 to 200 milligrams) and the saturated fat in egg yolks.
-Research varies quite a bit, and while I tend to err on the side of "eat the yolks," for people with personal or family history of heart conditions, I generally recommend consuming egg yolks within the context of your saturated fat intake for the day.
+Research varies3 quite a bit, and while I tend to err on the side of "eat the yolks," for people with personal or family history of heart conditions, I generally recommend consuming egg yolks within the context of your saturated fat intake for the day.